Icinga/icinga2/doc/6-distributed-monitoring.md

 You can find additional hints in this section if you prefer to go your own route with automating setups (setup, certificates, configuration).

-### <a id="distributed-monitoring-high-availability-features"></a> High Availability for Icinga 2 features
+### <a id="distributed-monitoring-high-availability-features"></a> High-Availability for Icinga 2 Features

-All nodes in the same zone require the same features enabled for High Availability (HA) amongst them.
+All nodes in the same zone require that you enable the same features for high-availability (HA).

-By default the following features provide advanced HA functionality:
+By default, the following features provide advanced HA functionality:

 * [Checks](6-distributed-monitoring.md#distributed-monitoring-high-availability-checks) (load balanced, automated failover)
 * [Notifications](6-distributed-monitoring.md#distributed-monitoring-high-availability-notifications) (load balanced, automated failover)
 * [DB IDO](6-distributed-monitoring.md#distributed-monitoring-high-availability-db-ido) (Run-Once, automated failover)

-#### <a id="distributed-monitoring-high-availability-checks"></a> High Availability with Checks
+#### <a id="distributed-monitoring-high-availability-checks"></a> High-Availability with Checks

 All instances within the same zone (e.g. the `master` zone as HA cluster) must have the `checker` feature enabled.